Submit your reviews here.

 – Any ACL member can review books, whether you can make it to the monthly meeting or not.
 This opens it up to so many more members who can now review books!
 Including you!

-– When writing your review, check out the Information for Reviewers page for thorough guidelines.
+– When writing your review, check out the resources listed below for thorough guidelines.
 Pay close attention to the ratings criteria.
-That page also has the link to submit reviews.

-– Reviews are due at 5pm on the Monday before the monthly meeting.
-The meetings are at 10am on the second Friday of the month.
-The ACL President will send out the zoom link on that Thursday.
+– Reviews are due at 11:59pm on the Monday before the monthly meeting.
+The meetings are at 9 or 10am on the second Friday of the month either in person or by Zoom.
+The ACL President will send out a Zoom link to members on the Thursday before the meeting.

 Resources for BayViews Reviewers